alexdalat/MetricsTracker/README.md

 - **Dynamic Visualization**: Plot current metrics and compare them with data from previous sessions.
 - **Git Integration**: Use git tags to manage different versions of metrics logs for comprehensive tracking and historical comparison.

+## Installation

+The simplest way to install MetricTracker is to clone `MetricTracker.py` in your project's directory.
+Then get right to work!

 ## Usage

 ### Basic Usage